WheteThunger/VehicleDecayProtection/README.md

 If you want to simply disable decay for vehicles, then you can just set these to really high (i.e., `1000000`) and you don't need a plugin.

-Some vehicles also have an internal multiplier that reduces decay damage while inside a building.
+Some vehicles also have an internal multiplier that reduces decay damage while under a roof.
-- Horses: 1/2 decay damage while under a roof
+- Horses: `0.5x` decay damage while under a roof
-- Modular Cars: 1/10 decay damage while under a roof
+- Modular Cars: `0.1x` decay damage while under a roof
 - All Boats and Submarines: no decay damage while under a roof, if also in shallow water
 - Hot Air Balloons: no decay damage while under a roof

-If you want to selectively reduce or nullify decay damage only for vehicles that are near a tool cupboard, for vehicles that have recently been used, or for vehicles owned by privileged players, then this plugin is for you.

 ## Permissions

-*Note: This plugin has three different capabilities for adjusting vehicle decay.
-Only one of those capabilities use permissions (no decay based on vehicle ownership).
-If you simply want to make vehicles not decay after they've been recently used, or if you want to prevent decay near TC, those features DO NOT use permissions, so simply skip ahead to configuration section of the plugin.*
+*Note: This plugin has four different capabilities for adjusting vehicle decay.
+Only one of those capabilities uses permissions: no decay based on vehicle ownership.
+If you simply want to make vehicles not decay if they have been recently used, or if you want to scale decay for vehicles under a roof or near TC, those features DO NOT use permissions, so skip ahead to configuration section of the plugin.*

 Granting the following permissions to a player will cause their **owned** vehicles to not decay under any circumstances.
 You can grant permissions by vehicle type, or for all vehicles with a single permission.